Priscilla Fairfield Bok: Harvard

 They remained at Harvard for the next twenty-five years.
 Bart Bok was steadily promoted through the academic ranks at Harvard.
 Priscilla continued her research and writing, but was unpaid, a situation supported by Shapley, whom Bart described as "rather cheap when it came to hiring people".
-The Boks had two children, a son, John, in 1930 and a daughter, Joyce, in 1933.
-Priscilla was the at-home parent until their children finished high school, and published less research herself in this period, though the Boks' public outreach often took place together.
+The Boks having two children, Priscilla was the at-home parent until their children finished high school, and published less research herself.

 Their marriage began a close scientific collaboration that would span the next four decades, in which "it is difficult and pointless to separate his achievements from hers".
 They co-authored a number of academic papers on star clusters, stellar magnitudes, and the structure of the Milky Way.
 Their enthusiasm for explaining astronomy to the public led to them being well known: they were described as "salesmen of the Milky Way" by The Boston Globe in 1936.

 Their main work together was a definitive undergraduate textbook and popular science book, The Milky Way, described as "one of the most successful astronomical texts ever written", which had five editions following its initial publication in 1941, and was translated into many languages.
 The writing of this book, begun in 1937, was shared equally according to Bart:

 Australia

 In 1957, the Boks left for Australia, where Bart took up the position of Director at Mount Stromlo Observatory in Canberra.
 In their nine years in Australia, Bart established a graduate program at Stromlo, obtained funds from the Prime Minister of the time, Robert Menzies, for a new telescope at Stromlo, established a field observatory at Siding Spring, and laid the foundations for the creation of the Anglo-Australian Telescope.
-This did not leave much time for astronomy research; Priscilla spent many nights at the Stromlo telescopes observing and then analysing their data.
+This did not leave much time for astronomy research; Priscilla spent many nights at the Stromlo telescopes observing and then analyzing their data.
 This suited her greater interest in basic observations such as determining stellar positions and providing calibrated magnitudes.

 Their close and openly loving relationship supported their scientific efforts: the pair were often seen walking on Mount Stromlo hand in hand, deep in conversation.
 Priscilla's quiet and empathetic personality complemented and tempered Bart's energetic and effervescent dynamism.

 In the subsequent editions of their book, the Boks had to make major changes to accommodate the rapid progress in galactic astronomy.
 The approachability of the text for the general public was particularly important to Priscilla, according to Bart: